SKYE WINTER FESTIVAL 2023

-5 days of stepping straight out of the door and into a Cuillin winter wonderland.
+4 days of stepping straight out of the door and into a Cuillin winter wonderland.
 This was how the festival started back in 2011!
-The Glen Brittle Memorial Hut is situated at the foot of the southern Cuillin with easy access to Coir’ a Ghreadaidh, Coir’ a’ Banachdaich, Coire Lagan and Coir’ a’ Ghrunnda.

-Over the past 12 years The Skye Winter Festival that has seen high levels of activity including over 60 new winter routes.
+Over the past 12; walk right of the door years The Skye Winter Festival that has seen high levels of activity including over 60 new winter routes.
 The Cuillin offer massive challenges no matter how much or how little snow the gods decide to give us so there will be action every day.
-If you’re after hard technical mixed or just want to take in the grandeur the festival is open to anyone.

-If you’re unfamiliar with what Skye has to offer check out any winter blog posts or an article on “The New Cuillin” for plenty of ideas.
+If you’re unfamiliar with what Skye has to offer check out any winter blog posts or a High Magazine article on “The New Cuillin” for plenty of ideas.
 On the ground there are plenty of folk with good knowledge including the guy that wrote the guidebook…

 Accommodation and Food

-The Memorial Hut and Basecamp both have good kitchens for self-catering.
-There is a supermarket in Broadford for last minute extras but a bit more planning is needed for Glen Brittle with the nearest supermarket being over 20 miles away!
-The annual dinner is a big communal evening meal on Saturday 29th January at a cost of £10pp.
-Not sure what we’ll go for but local venison steaks, curry feasts and full roast dinners have been the norm.
+The annual dinner is a big communal evening meal on Saturday 18th at a cost of £10pp.
+Not sure what we’ll go for but local venison steaks, genuine French fondue and full roast dinners have been the norm.
 Please join us and let your hair down!

-Bed reservations will need to be paid for in advance.
-If you are unsure you can make it, we can also let you know how busy the different nights are looking.
+Bed reservations will need to be paid for up front but, if you are unsure if you can make it, we can also let you know how busy the different nights are looking.

 Attending the festival is free.
-Accommodation costs £25 per night for a bed and £10 per night for use of facilities for van-dwellers.
-Saturday evening meal will cost £10.
+Accommodation costs £25 per night for a bed and Saturday evening meal will cost £10.

 This is very much a climbing event and the traditional banter associated with it.
 Wonderful characters and craic are the norm and over the years we’ve had illustrated talks on a variety of climbing trips and watched videos.
 Guests are welcome to bring anything from musical instruments to their own climbing snaps.